-Theoretical foundations, knowledge, values and skills of human service practice as they apply to working with groups.
+Theoretical foundations, knowledge, values and skills of human service practice as they working with apply to groups.
 Prerequisite: HUMS 105 or PSYC 101.

-HUMS 340 Working with Families 3 hours
+HUMS 340 Working with Families

 Examination of family function and assessment using the major models, theories and perspectives of family and family therapy.
 Students learn how to apply those theories and perspectives to assess families in conjunction with other assessment tools such as ecomaps and genograms.
 Prerequisite: HUMS 105 or PSYC 101 (courses may be taken as corequisite).